 Clean Your Oven

 If you have a self-cleaning oven, use that feature this weekend.
 Won’t it be nice to pop your turkey into a nice, clean oven?
+Or check out this article about different cleaning methods for ovens.

 Make Pie Crust